Volunteer Monitoring Program

 Because of limited state personnel, boats, and other resources, the program relies on volunteers of all kinds, such as charter boat captains, commercial fishers, divers, and other citizens.
 Volunteers throughout Florida collect water samples from offshore areas and coastal waters of the Gulf of Mexico and the Atlantic Ocean.

 Timely sampling by volunteers allows researchers to provide an early warning of offshore algal blooms and investigate reported events as they occur.
 At FWRI, researchers examine the samples under a microscope to identify and count HAB organisms.
 They release their findings in statewide status reports and record them in a historical database.

 We thank all of our volunteers for their participation in the Red Tide Volunteer Monitoring Program, which is vital to the success of HAB research.
 In appreciation of this commitment and dedication, FWRI honors a Volunteer of the Month.

 Active volunteers may access the Volunteer Information Center with a login name and password.
 The center provides online access to service records, news items, and more to keep volunteers informed and involved in the program.

-The Red Tide Offshore Monitoring Program needs volunteers to collect offshore water samples from all coastal Florida counties, especially in the southwest and along the east coast.
-To see counties where volunteers are needed, visit Volunteer Opportunities.
+The Red Tide Volunteer Monitoring Program needs volunteers to collect water samples from all coastal Florida counties, especially the counties highlighted on the map below.
+For more information, visit Volunteer Opportunities.

 Volunteers must be able to collect water samples at least once a month from piers, bridges, or docks alongshore or from locations at least 1 mile offshore.
 They may be asked to respond to reports of algal blooms and collect water samples for analysis.
 FWRI pays for sampling supplies and shipping costs.